Dementia Carers Count

-Facilitator: A member of the DCC Team who will help the listening groups and problem-solving groups to run smoothly and to helpful for carers attending our courses.
+Facilitator: A member of the DCC team who will assist in the smooth running of the listening and problem-solving groups in which carers participate during our courses.

 Grief: A response to loss commonly the death of a significant other person.
 Grief can also be experienced following the loss of other things such as material possessions, independence, a way of living.

 Hallucinations: An experience of hearing, seeing, feeling, smelling, or tasting something that is not real.